Complex behavior from intrinsic motivation to occupy action-state path space: Results

-The behavior of the H agent was compared with a reward maximizer (R agent) that receives a reward of one each time it is alive and zero otherwise.
-To promote variable behavior in this agent as well, we implemented an $\epsilon$-greedy action selection (See Supplemental Sec. \ref{s:details_mouse}), where $\epsilon$ was chosen to match the expected lifetime of the H agent (Supplemental Fig. \ref{fig:survival_catmouse}).
-The behavior of the R agent was strikingly less variable than that of the H agent, spending more time close to the food source (Fig. \ref{fig:cat_mouse}b, R agent).
-Most importantly, while the H agent performs an almost equal number of clock and counterclockwise rotations, the R agent strongly prefers the clockwise rotations, reaching $90\%$ of all observed rotations (\href{https://youtu.be/_DDif4ctLAk}{Video 3}, R-agent; Fig. \ref{fig:cat_mouse}c, orange line).
-This shows that the R agent mostly exploits only one strategy to survive and displays a smaller behavioral repertoire than the H agent.
+The behavior of the MOP agent was compared with an R agent that receives a reward of 1 each time it is alive and 0 otherwise.
+To promote variable behavior in this agent as well, we implemented an $\epsilon$-greedy action selection (Supplemental Sec. \ref{sec:details_mouse}), where $\epsilon$ was chosen to match the average lifetime of the MOP agent (Supplemental Fig. \ref{fig:survival}b).
+The behavior of the R agent was strikingly less variable than that of the MOP agent, spending more time close to the food source (Fig. \ref{fig:cat_mouse}b, R agent).
+Most importantly, while the MOP agent performs an almost equal number of clock and counterclockwise rotations, the R agent strongly prefers the clockwise rotations, reaching $90\%$ of all observed rotations (\href{https://youtu.be/qp3dDjefuVI}{Video 3}, R-agent; Fig. \ref{fig:cat_mouse}c, orange line).
+This shows that the R agent mostly exploits only one strategy to survive and displays a smaller behavioral repertoire than the MOP agent.